 Try smoothies made with vegetables and fruit rather than juice as they contain necessary fibre essential for blood sugar control.

-If you must then juice stick to mainly vegetable juices made with cucumber, kale, spinach, tomatoes, celery.
+If you must juice, stick to mainly vegetable juices made with cucumber, kale, spinach, tomatoes, celery.

 Carefully watch your portion sizes to avoid overeating.